HeloyoM/csv-generator/README.md

   <p align="center" font-size="22px"> Amazing ! ! ! </p>

   ## About the code
-  If you have a sensitive eye you will notice that I applied all the SOLID priciples in the logic layer.
+  If you have a sensitive eye you will notice that I applied:
+    - SOLID priciples in the logic layer
+    - DAG priciple

   ## Stay in touch